fortran-lang/fortran-lang.org/learn/intrinsics/MAXLOC.md

 default _integer_ type.

-The value returned is reference to the offset from the beginning of the array, not neccessarily the subscript value if the array subscripts do not start with one.
+The value returned is reference to the offset from the beginning of the array, not necessarily the subscript value if the array subscripts do not start with one.

 ## __Examples__